Benek2048/ZigzagDockerComposeMake/README.md

 └── Makefile             # Compilation and testing scripts
 ```

 ## Project Compilation

 The project uses Makefile to automate the build process.
-The following commands are available:
+The same Makefile is used both for local development and GitHub Actions automated builds defined in `.github/workflows/release.yml`.
+This ensures consistency between local and CI/CD environments.

 ### Basic commands: